edvardm/lamr/README.md

 ## Details

-Projects using LAMR would basically have one project-specific `Makefile` at project root, and one or more generic, shared makefiles in a separate repository.
-You could do this simply without using any tool, but it would be bothersome to keep manually updating shared makefiles both in the upstream, and also syncing those changes to any other projects using those shared files.
+Projects using LAMR would basically have project-specific `Makefile` at project root, and one or more generic, shared makefiles hosted elsewhere in a separate repository.
+You could do this without using any tool, but it would be bothersome to manually keep those in sync with local changes and other projects.

 This is where LAMR comes in.
-It allows for quick installation of your favorite Makefile rules, and syncing changes between projects and shared makefile repository.
+It allows for quick installation of your favorite Makefile rules, and helps in syncing changes to shared rules.

-There's a totally usable sample repository with shared makefiles at `https://github.com/edvardm/lamr-makefiles`, but you probably want create your own and point `lamr` to that instead.
+There's a sample repository with shared makefiles at `https://github.com/edvardm/makefiles`, but you probably want to create your own and point `lamr` to that instead.

 ## Requirements